wjzhengsh/blockchain/howto/peer_deploy_ibp.md

 ### Creating an administrator
 {: #register-admin}

 After you register the peer identity, you also need to create an admin identity that you will use operate to the peer.
 You first need to register this new identity with your CA, and use it to generate an MSP folder.
-You will then add the admin users signCert to the configuration file, where it will be made an admin cert of the orderer or peer during deployment.
+You will then add the admin users signCert to the configuration file, where it will be made an admin cert of the peer during deployment.
 This allows you to use the certificates of the admin identity to operate your blockchain network, such as by starting a new channel or installing chaincode on your peers.

 You only need to create one admin identity for the components belonging to your organization.
 If you are deploying multiple peers, you only need to complete these steps once.
-You can use the signCert that you generated for one peer to deploy any other peers or orderers of your organization.
+You can use the signCert that you generated for one peer to deploy any other peers belonging to your organization.

 1. Log in to your {{site.data.keyword.blockchainfull_notm}} Platform and access your Network Monitor.
 On the "Certificate Authority" screen, you can view all the identities that have been registered with your organization, such as your admin or client applications.
   ![CA screen](../images/CA_screen_starter.png "CA screen")